 12. If you're making the Creamy Horseradish Sauce, whisk together sour cream, mayo, and cream-style horseradish.
 Personally I would never skip the sauce if I'm making corned beef!

-13. Serve slow cooker corned beef hot!
+13. Serve the slow cooker corned beef hot and enjoy!

 Notes